GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 __Note:__ refresh the browser window as you build out your website to see the changes you make locally in your GitHub repository.

 ![html-image](images/112/112-01.png)
-_The URL of the web page should match the location of the files on your computer_
+_The URL in the address bar should match the location of the files on your computer_

 ## Connecting Style to Structure